ajavamind/Extract-WAV-Data/README.md

 I noticed some tapes only have 2047 bytes stored, so the 2048th byte is sometimes interpreted as garbage, depending on how the trailing audio is trimmed.

-After isolating a single program segment, the important step for Audacity is to normalize the data with amplification level -4.0 dB.
+After isolating a single program segment, sometimes the waveform needs to be improved.
+Here are two possible choices depending on the digitized source:

+1. Use Audacity Effect options to Normalize the data to remove DC offset and set maximum amplification level -4.0 dB.
+OR
+2. If the VIP program wav file has problems with low amplitude 2000 Hz high tones, do the following steps in Audacity.
+  A) After selecting the wave form, run the High pass filter at 2000 Hz with 6dB rolloff.
+  B) Next Normalize the selection to remove DC offset and set maximum amplitude to 0 dB.

-And make sure the sampling rate is set to 96000 Hz (bottom left corner of Audacity window) when exporting a raw 8-bit PCM data file.
+Make sure the project sampling rate is set to 96000 Hz (bottom left corner of Audacity window) when exporting a raw PCM data files.
+In Audacity to save a __signed 8-bit PCM raw__ file, you have to export your selection.
+Use File->Export->Export As WAV, then change "save as type" to other uncompressed files.
+Pick raw (headerless) and signed 8-bit PCM data.

 https://youtu.be/AfX4LBK-_JA